 Featured in showy rounded heads, pastel-hued flowers surmount stocky upright stems loosely attired with small sessile leaves.
-Each long-lasting cluster houses up to 15 small blooms, described by deep mauve tips, aged pale blushed petals and newer more saturated amethyst-pink ones for a distinctive 2-toned effect.
-Large long-petioled foliage—hairy, toothed, and ovate-shaped—forms a verdant slowly spreading basal clump that relishes even moisture and exhibits more heat tolerance than most glomerata species.
+Each long-lasting cluster houses up to 15 small blooms, described by deep mauve tips, aged pale blushed petals and newer more saturated amethyst-pink ones for a distinctive two-toned aspect.
+Large long-petioled foliage—hairy, toothed, and ovate-shaped—forms a verdant slow-spreading basal clump that relishes even moisture and exhibits more heat tolerance than most glomerata species.
 Seldom offered and easily cultivated, ‘Caroline’ can be associated with pink-blooming Persicaria ‘Dimity’.

 Size: 12" – 18" high x 18" wide.